 - The discount rate was updated as detailed in the table above. - The medical trend assumptions were updated based on current anticipation of future costs and projected claim costs were updated based on the recent claims experience for the PPO plans and premium rates for HMO plans. - The excise tax assumptions were updated in 2018 and 2019 based on anticipation of future costs.
-The excise tax impact was removed in 2020 as a result of the SECURE Act. - In 2021, the mortality rates was updated from the Employees' Retirement System specific base tables to PUB 2010 Headcount-weighted, the mortality improvement scale was updated from Society of Actuaries Scale MP-2018 to MP-2020, and the decrement and salary scale assumptions were updated.
+The excise tax impact was removed in 2020 as a result of the SECURE Act. - In 2022, the mortality rates was updated from MP-2020 to MP-2021, and the decrement and salary scale assumptions were updated.